elizfbeth/RunRoutes/docs/ARCHITECTURE.md

 ---

-This architecture provides a solid foundation for a scalable, secure, and maintainable application while remaining simple enough for rapid development and deployment.
+This architecture provides a solid foundation for a scalable, secure, and maintainable application while remaining simple enough for rapid development.